Prostate Brachytherapy

 What is prostate brachytherapy?

-A treatment for prostate cancer where radioactive seeds are implanted in the prostate.
+A type of radiation therapy where small radioactive seeds are implanted in the prostate gland.

 How is prostate brachytherapy performed?

-How long do the radioactive seeds remain active?
+How long do the radioactive seeds remain in the body?

 If you have any feedback, please get in touch.